Image Representation

 However, multiplication in the DFT domain corresponds to circular convolution in the space domain

-where nN denotes modulo N of n.
+where denotes modulo of .

 Problems